Azure AI fundamentals in a nutshell

 In this blog post, I’ll summarize the important ideas about Azure AI fundamentals (topics from the AI-900 Microsoft certification exam).
-As usual, if you intend to take the exam, please note: This article is meant for review/knowledge check purpose and I’ll advise you first to study with the official, up-to-date, learning material from Azure.
-Same goes for the AI knowledge shared in this article, I am no expert, but I will share a really good, free, course to get started with artificial intelligence and machine learning in this article if you need it.
+As usual, if you intend to take the exam, please note this article is meant for review/knowledge check purpose and doesn’t cover the whole official, up to date, learning material from Azure.

 Topics of the AI-900 exam